Professional biography ghostwriting

 - Receive professional consultation on an existing biography or personal statement

-- Receive bullet points and suggestions on wording, removal, and inclusion
+- Receive an in-depth “blueprint” on wording, removal, and inclusion

 - 100% ghostwritten, no attribution required